Equinox-Vision/EquinoxContentTemplate/README.md

 The asset bundles will appear in the `Builds/Assets` folder under the repo checkout's root directory.
 Send them to Equinox Developers to be included in the platform.

+## Animator triggers

+(very much beta / under development)

+Any animators set on any game objects can and will be triggered with the following triggers, when circumstances are right:

+* `Touch` - when the user touches the prefab root collider
+* `Correct` - when the user participates in a quiz or a game which has correct / incorrect semantics
+* `Wrong` - when the user participates in a quiz or a game which has correct / incorrect semantics

+These animator triggers gan do whatever animations are appropriate, including just hiding and showing (disabling / enabling) prefabs.

+There is an example with an animator, some prefabs and animations in the `EquinoxPrefabSupport/Effects` folder.
+To use it, drop the `CorrectEffect` and `WrongEffect` prefabs (which you will need to heavily edit to include resources you need there) into the `EqPoi` prefab, and set its animator to the `CorrectWrongController`.
+When the object is used in a game context, it will behave as desiged.

 ## Some additional notes and information

 * The `MessageCanvas` and `PhotoCanvas` prefabs in the asset are mandatory, and with their specific hierarchy structure, though you can style them as you wish.